Reading:

 Calculate the Price Index

-We won’t be discussing how to conduct PriIe Index analysis here, but you can find it another blog post where we explain how to conduct one in detail.
+We won’t be discussing how to conduct PriIe Index analysis here, but you can find it in another blog post where we explain how to conduct one in detail.

 To give you an idea, here is a quick formula you can use to calculate it for a single product.